mikepyd/XRP-Messenger/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.<br />
+* Pull requests are welcome.<br />
-Please make sure to update tests as appropriate.
+* For major changes, please open an issue first to discuss what you would like to change.<br />

 ## Versioning